Reimagining Consumerism

 Founder & CEO, Meaning Global

-Dr. Martina Olbert, Founder and CEO of Meaning Global, is a visionary thinker, sensemaker, strategic/board advisor, humanist, futurist, social scientist, and a global keynote speaker represented by Chartwell Speakers in London.
-She is the world's leading expert on creating meaning in business, recognized by Forbes as "a preeminent authority on brand meaning" and a leading voice on sustainable future-fit economics and humanistic capitalism.
-She explores how business can benefit humanity to maximize human flourishing.
-Her focus is on reimagining business to empower a future of complete synergy between Commerce and Humanity.
-She works with brand and business leaders to envision new possibilities for future innovation, value creation, and growth as we move toward Humanistic Capitalism, where aligning with our humanity is a must.
-Martina partners with brand and business leaders to reimagine brands and organizations from a humanistic perspective and use the immense social power of business as a force for good – to benefit our humanity and the planet.
-She focuses on how the global societal and cultural shifts redefine our perception of value today so that clients can capitalize on these shifts and make new and more empowered meaning.
-For bookings on The Future of Brands, Business, and Humanity, contact Dr. Martina at hello@meaning.global or Speaking.
-Connect with Martina on LinkedIn.
+Dr. Martina Olbert is the Founder & Chief Economic Architect of Meaning Global, building the foundation of meaning and human values for the New Earth Economy.
+She is a visionary business leader, meaning architect, strategic advisor, social scientist, and a global keynote speaker represented by Chartwell Speakers in London.
+She is the world's primary expert on creating meaning in business, recognized by Forbes as "a preeminent authority on brand meaning", and a leading voice on Humanistic Capitalism and sustainable future-fit economics.
+Her focus is on how business and brands can empower a future of complete synergy between Commerce and Humanity, where business is the driver of a new, better human future.
+She reimagines how business can benefit humanity to maximize human sovereignty and total human flourishing.
+She envisions new possibilities for future innovation, value creation, and growth as we move toward Humanistic Capitalism, where aligning with our humanity is a must.
+She works with brand and business leaders to reimagine brands and organizations from the humanistic perspective and use the immense social power of business as a force for good – to benefit our humanity and the planet.

 About this study